 All applications are considered for merit-based scholarships.
 No separate application is required to apply.
-For the Global MBA class entering in 2014, 69 percent received a scholarship with an average award of nearly $54,000- more than half the cost of tuition.
+On average, approximately 70% of enrolled Global MBA students receive scholarships with an average award covering more than half the program cost.

 Need-Based Financial Aid

 Most student loans are based on either financial need or creditworthiness and are available only to U.S. citizens and permanent residents.
 GW students most frequently utilize loans such as the Federal Stafford Loan Program.
 Other private and federal loans are also available.

 All federal loans require the Free Application for Federal Student Aid (FAFSA) form.
 GW students must submit this form to the federal processor by May 1.
 The maximum loan eligibility is $20,500 per academic year, and the interest rate is fixed at 6.80 percent.

 George Washington University offers a monthly billing plan that allows payments to be spread over up to five months for each semester.